alopatindev/alopatindev.github.io/_posts/2019-02-05-video-recording-with-automatic-jump-cuts-using-open-source-and-coding.markdown

 What about PulseAudio? — <s>I had to install and configure it</s>
 it was easier to
 [modify Flatpak](https://github.com/alopatindev/gentoo-overlay-alopatindev/blob/8f9809869c2877089d1884d483d73c938249bdc5/sys-apps/flatpak/files/flatpak-alsa.patch) instead.
-But it'd be better to install PulseAudio, it's just a bit boring and it's not clear will it cause issues with sound recording on my hardware or not.
+Though it'd be better to install PulseAudio, it's just a bit boring and it's not clear if it will cause issues with sound recording on my hardware or not.

 Let's install Pitivi, remove PulseAudio's configs, and run it:
 ```bash